eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

     ```

     !!! tip
-        You can fasten up the build by appending `-j 4` where 4 stands for the number of parallel build processes.
+        You can speed up the build by appending `-j 4` where 4 stands for the number of parallel build processes.
         You can choose more or less depending on your available CPU cores on your machine.

 4. Install to system